jjtseng93/buninu/README.md

-musl-la       Launch AArch64 ELF programs with the bundled musl loader buninu-help   Render README.md with glow, then show icon.png with jsgotty --viu bunx          Globally install a package with bun, then exec its matching binary native-bridge Call the Android host app (toast, clipboard, speak) over PKG_BRIDGE_SOCK xclip         X11-style clipboard tool; -selection clipboard/-clip bridges to the system clipboard tts           Speak text and wait for it to finish (-a to not wait) showimg       Shorthand for jsgotty --viu
+musl-la       Launch AArch64 ELF programs with the bundled musl loader buninu-help   Render README.md with glow, then show icon.png with jsgotty --viu bunx          Globally install a package with bun, then exec its matching binary native-bridge Call the Android host app (toast, clipboard, speak, WebViews) over PKG_BRIDGE_SOCK xclip         X11-style clipboard tool; -selection clipboard/-clip bridges to the system clipboard tts           Speak text and wait for it to finish (-a to not wait) showimg       Shorthand for jsgotty --viu